oscglezm/Portfolio-Project/README.md

 # Portfolio-Project
 This Portfolio has been built for Udacity.

-#### Technologies used:
+#### Technologies implemented:

- It was developed using Flexbox, HTML5, CSS, semantic tags, Media Queries, Viewport meta, Bootstrap.
+-  HTML5 and CSS3
+-  Flexbox, Viewport meta
+-  Bootstrap Responsive Framework
+-  Grunt tasks for creating responsive images

 #### Project Description